samuhmatos/easyappointments/docs/ldap.md

 # CalDAV Calendar Sync

-This page will guide you through the local configuration of OpenLDAP and phpLDAPadmin, an Open Source LDAP server that can be used to test the LDAP integration of Easy!Appointments.
+This page will guide you through the local configuration of OpenLDAP and phpLDAPadmin, an Open Source LDAP server that can be used to test the LDAP integration of MarcaAgora.

 > Note: This guide refers to the available Docker development configuration using docker-compose.yml